-1 billion Z bosons will be generated.
+generated.
 These events could be used for both EW precision measurements and in-situ calibration for the detector.

-For the Higgs measurement, the integrated luminosity should be measured to an relative accuracy better than 0.1%.
-To limit the uncertainty on the Higgs mass measurement via the recoil mass spectrum, the beam energy need to be calibrated to an accuracy of 1 MeV.
+For the Higgs measurement, the integrated luminosity should be measured to a relative accuracy better than 0.1%.
+To limit the uncertainty on the Higgs mass measurement via the recoil mass spectrum, the beam energy needs to be calibrated to an accuracy of 1 MeV.